alessalias/cs50_ai_pagerank/README.md

 ## 📄 License

-This implementation is created for educational purposes as part of the CS50 AI course.
-Feel free to use, modify, or expand upon it.
+This project is open-source and available under the MIT License.